CTMP (chemi-thermomechanical) pulping

 PGW (pressurized groundwood) system utilizes roundwood as raw material.
 PGW main sub-processes include grinding, screening, reject treatment, bleaching, dewatering and storage.
 The PGW process is unique in allowing separate choice of pulping temperature and pressure.
 As a result, it is possible to customize pulp properties according to specific paper quality requirements.
 The PGW process is highly automated, featuring automatic log feed, extensive control and information systems as well as online measurement.
 The WaterJet pulp-stone conditioning system is used as an improvement on traditional burr sharpening of a pulp stone.
 For producers of wood-containing printing papers, visual quality improvement is the key to satisfying customer needs.
 Valmet’s pressure grinders and complete PGW processes produce mechanical pulps for products of the highest final quality – and with the lowest energy consumption and environmental load.

-Valmet Refiner Segments creates 6 GWh in energy savings annually
+Valmet Refiner Segments create 6 GWh in energy savings a year

 Energy cost is the major issue for producing mechanical pulp.
 Valmet Refiner Segments latest solutions lowers the energy consumption in the PGW process remarkably and thus creates major savings for the customers.